justone/endot.org/source/_posts/2014-01-20-using-docker-to-generate-my-octopress-blog.markdown

 ## How to use it

-To use this Dockerfile, I ran this command:
+To use this [Dockerfile](https://github.com/justone/endot.org/blob/master/Dockerfile), I put it at the root of my [blog source](https://github.com/justone/endot.org) and ran this command:

 ``` sh
 $ docker build -t ndj/octodock .